CFR scholars provide expert analysis and commentary on international issues.

 U.S. talks with the junta in Myanmar have yielded few results, yet planned elections and a looming crisis in some border regions will force the U.S. to play a larger role, and possibly gain leverage with the regime, writes CFR's Joshua Kurlantzick.

 President Obama and Saudi King Abdullah's meeting on June 29 will include difficult conversations about the Middle East, where Saudis want to be convinced that the United States is serious about supporting a two-state solution for the Israeli-Palestinian conflict, says CFR's Thomas Lippman.

 See more in Saudi Arabia; United States; Politics and Strategy

 The G20 meetings in Toronto will be marked by competing agendas on global growth and strengthening global financial supervision.
 This Backgrounder looks at the chief policy concerns of each.

-See more in Health, Science, and Technology
+See more in International Organizations and Alliances; Health; Global

 Russia's inaction in response to Kyrgyzstan's ethnic violence reflects a deeper problem with international cooperation, writes CFR's Stephen Sestanovich.